Neutron-capture elements record the ordered chemical evolution of the disc over time: Methods

 ii) We subsequently examine the age-abundance relations for [Ba/Fe] and [Eu/Fe] in each cell; [Ba/Fe] is our $s$-process tracer element, and [Eu/Fe] is our $r$-process tracer.
 In each cell, we fit a running mean through the age-[Ba/Fe] and age-[Eu/Fe] data.
-We use the mean and $1-\sigma$ standard deviation around the mean, for each of our 200 samples, to report the overall mean age-abundance trends and the 1-$\sigma$ dispersion around these trends.
+We use the mean and $1-\sigma$ standard deviation around the mean, for each of our 200 samples, to report the overall mean age-abundance trends and the 1-$\sigma$ dispersion around these trends (and return the corresponding confidence intervals).
 We note that the standard error on the mean age-abundance trends is negligible and is smaller than the width of the mean trend.
 We also determine the slope of the relation for the running mean for stars with an age between 2 and 10 Gyr, and calculate its associated uncertainty by determining the slope for every one of the 200 samples and determining the standard deviation.\\

-iii) We explore how the chemical and spatial signatures connect by examining the relationship between the age-[Ba/Fe] gradients and the mean orbital radius of stars across chemical cells (Section~\ref{results_radius}).
+iii) We explore how the chemical signatures of stellar populations binned in ([Fe/H], [Mg/Fe], age) space connect to the spatial distribution of these stellar populations by examining the relationship between the age-[Ba/Fe] gradients and the mean orbital radius of stars across chemical cells (Section~\ref{results_radius}).

-\subsection{Modeling the data with Chempy: a flexible Galactic chemical evolution model}
+\subsection{Modelling the data with Chempy: a flexible Galactic chemical evolution model}

 We model the observational results using flexible GCE models (namely, Chempy: \citealp[][]{Rybizki2017}), and use our empirical findings to constrain our theoretical understanding of the origin source of neutron capture elements and the chemical evolution of the Galactic disc.
 Broadly speaking, Chempy \citep[][]{Rybizki2017} is a flexible Galactic chemical evolution (GCE) model that serves as a link between the parameters of a chemical evolution model $\theta$ (e.g., the IMF or SNIa explosion rate) together with underlying hyperparameters $\lambda$ (e.g., a specific yield set) to the likelihood of observations $\mathcal{O}$ (such as stellar abundances) via its model predictions $\delta$.
 Therefore, the goal of Chempy is to be able to predict observed abundance patterns of stars throughout cosmic time by inferring, via Bayesian inference, key GCE model parameters by employing physically motivated models of star formation and stellar evolution together with a parameterization of galactic ISM physics.